mdoerk/seng513project/README.md

 not:
 	r.add('/myroute', 'public/foo.html'); // INCORRECT

+For routes, it is usually good enough to define a route as a simple string as shown in previous examples.
+However, if you need to handle more dynamic routes you may also define a regular expression as a route.
+For example, say you would like to match routes like '/Issue/<Year>' (e.g. /Issues/2011', 'Issue/2010' etc).
+You could define your route like this:
+	r.add(/^\/Issues\/\d{4}$/, Issue.showIssue);

 ### Example ###

-Let's say we have a link on our web page:
+Let's say we have a link 'My Route' on our web page:

 	<html>
 		<body>